jnwatson/py-lmdb/README.rst

 lmdb
 ----

-Dirty wrapper around the OpenLDAP MDB library.
-It is not thread-safe, documented, or tested particularly heavily, but it already works well.
+Dirty wrapper around the OpenLDAP MDB 'Lightning Database' library.
+The wrapper is not thread-safe, thoroughly documented or tested particularly heavily, but it already works well.

 More information on MDB can be found at: